 She advocates for this cause due to the fact daughter has a rare disease (Klippel-Trenaunay Syndrome AKA Fibro-Adipose Vascular Anomaly OR Kawasaki Disease).
 As it happens, before I saw Catherine's posting, I had a very unpleasant experience re my rare disease (Neurofibromatosis).

-I was speaking over the phone with a woman re the delays in my having a marketing intern when she asked me how I addressed my "skin condition" when meeting with people for the first time.
+I was speaking over the phone with a woman (who attends my parish) re the delays in my having a marketing intern when she asked me how I addressed my "skin condition" when meeting with people for the first time.
 I told her that I did not have a skin condition, rather, I had Neurofibromatosis (NF), a neurological condition in which one of the manifestations causes lump and bumps (neurofibromas) to appear all over the body.

 Her response was to tell me that I should work with an intern by phone because they might be afraid of catching something from me.
 I assured her NF is not contagious but she still insisted that I work with one by phone.